ss3sim/ss3sim/inst/ms/manuscript.md

 ## Deterministic model testing ##

 - reduce recdevs, reduce sigma R, bias correction
-- what to expect, what to plot
+- what to plot, what to look for, how good is OK?

 ## Output analysis and visualization ##